Fantasy Island, Singapore: Decline and closure

 However, its popularity waned over time due to its high entrance fees and its inaccessibility.
-It was also known for its high injury rate that often resulted in several people getting injured, including the two drowning fatalities in 1998 and 2000 respectively.
+It was also known for its high injury rate that often resulted in several people getting injured, including the two drowning fatalities in 1998 and 2000.
 All these issues and accidents led to the eventual closure of Fantasy Island in Sentosa on 2 November 2001.